rayalan/binary-adages/content/calibrating-terms.md

 Software engineering, on the other hand, is not a mystery to me.
 I know what I can do.
 I have a lively imagination.
 And I can multiply.
 So I can easily envision what thirty or fifty or a hundred of me could achieve[^ego].
 And usually whatever the company has done is less than what I can envision a horde of Alan-clones achieving.

-[^ego]: A bit of ego and an overestimation of what I can accomplish probably inflate the estimate a bit too.
+[^ego]: A bit of ego and an overestimation of what I can accomplish probably inflate the estimate as well.

 Beyond that, though, I also know all the holes.
 I know that despite "graceful degradation" being one of the requirements, there are 153 ways that it can fail without any degradation, graceful or otherwise.
 I know that the graphics aren't scalable, so they only look right at the demo resolutions.
 I know that the whole data storage approach will have to be rewritten before launch because it can't handle much more than the demo load.
 And I know that half the metrics are missing key information.